iannakim/NYC-School-Monitor_frontend/README.md

 NYC School Monitor is a React/Redux app powered by Rails API backend that allows users to browse through all 400+ New York City public high schools and publish/share reviews based on their experience.

 ## App Features
-1. Users can sign up as one of the 4 roles: Parent, Current Student, Teacher, or Alumni.
+1. Users can sign up as one of the 4 roles:
+     * Parent
+     * Current Student
+     * Teacher
+     * Alumni

-2. The application focuses on inseminating important information regarding each school such as:
+2. Users have access to the following important information on each school:
      * General Info (School overview, grades, address, start-time/end-time)
      * Building Accessibility
      * Graduation rate